LordofGhost/Arduino-button-box/README.md

 - then I soldered all switches together as you can see on the [`photo`](https://github.com/LordofGhost/Arduino-button-box/blob/main/images/img-8.jpg)
 - the last thing i did was cover the wood with foil and build an arm tray out of nubby foam

+### Software

+- the arduino sketch is created with simhub and can be easily imported from this [`file`](https://github.com/LordofGhost/Arduino-button-box/blob/main/arduino/simhub-profile.tfp)

 ### Problem

 - I couldn't use the axes of the small joystick